christinebogdan/mobile_website_css_animations/README.md

-# Reservia | Travel Website
+# Ohmyfood | Online Food Delivery

 ## Description

-Aim of the project was to **turn mockups into a webpage**.
-Mockups for the Reservia Travel Website were provided for desktop and mobile, as well as a logo and all images.
-In addition to building the site, I had to make my own adaptions for a tablet layout and determine suitable breakpoints.
+Aim of the project was to **turn mockups into a webpage** and to create animations and transitions.
+Mockups for the Ohmyfood website were provided, as well as logo and images.
+In addition to building the site using HTML and CSS/SASS, it was required to create animations and transitions using CSS.
+The effects were provided in form of a short video.

 ## Objectives